Create a VM with a static public IP address using the Azure CLI

 It's recommended that you delete the resources created in this exercise if you won't use them in production.
 VM, public IP address, and disk resources incur charges, as long as they're provisioned.
 To remove the resources created during this exercise, complete the following steps:

 - To view the resources in the resource group, run the

 - Confirm there are no resources in the resource group, other than the resources created by the script in this article.

 - To delete all resources created in this exercise, run the

 az group delete -n IaaSStorycommand.
 The command deletes the resource group and all the resources it contains.

 Any network traffic can flow to and from the VM created in this article.
-You can define inbound and outbound rules within an NSG that limit the traffic that can flow to and from the network interface, the subnet, or both.
-To learn more about NSGs, read the NSG overview article.
+You can define inbound and outbound security rules within a network security group that limit the traffic that can flow to and from the network interface, the subnet, or both.
+To learn more about network security groups, see Network security group overview.